2016 LOUISIANA CAJUN-ZYDECO FESTIVAL

 -- Charles Laborde, host of "Lache Pas," the weekly Cajun and zydeco show heard on WWOZ-FM

-Welcome to the ninth annual Louisiana Cajun-Zydeco Festival, a free event produced and presented by the New Orleans Jazz & Heritage Foundation.
+Welcome to the 10th annual Louisiana Cajun-Zydeco Festival, a free event produced and presented by the New Orleans Jazz & Heritage Foundation.

-Once again, we’ll present a stellar lineup of Louisiana’s best Cajun and zydeco performers, including Nathan & the Zydeco Cha Chas, the Lost Bayou Ramblers and Grammy Award winner Terrance Simien & the Zydeco Experience.
-See below for the complete music schedule.
+Once again, we’ll present a stellar lineup that includes many of Louisiana’s most beloved Cajun and zydeco performers, including Nathan & the Zydeco Cha Chas, Steve Riley & the Mamou Playboys, Roddie Romero and the Hub City All-Stars and many more.

 The Louisiana Cajun-Zydeco Festival takes place in Louis Armstrong Park (701 N. Rampart Street, New Orleans, LA 70116).